 Xiaomi, recently, launched Redmi Note 8 series— Redmi Note 8 and Redmi Note 8 Pro— as the successor to the Redmi Note 7 and 7 Pro respectively.
-These smartphones are the best mid-rangers you will find in 2019, except there is also Realme XT as a competitor where both of these share most of the specs, an identical 64MP camera sensor, and quad-camera setup.
+The Redmi Note 8 Pro is the best mid-rangers you will find in 2019, except there is also Realme XT as a competitor where both of these share most of the specs, an identical 64MP camera sensor, and quad-camera setup.
 So, let’s explore to know how does Redmi Note 8 Pro go against Realme XT and how does the Helio G90T contribute in making Note 8 Pro the best mid-range gaming smartphone in Nepal.

 Highlights: Redmi Note 8 Pro